andrew-c-shields/learning-ai/README.md

 # learning-ai
-A place to store files on different steps that I have taken to learn AI with Python.
+A place to store files on the different steps that I have taken to learn AI with Python.